Azure/azure-cli/doc/breaking_change_detection_guidelines.md

 By the way, both these two commands can add `--only-break` to just pull the break change list if needed.

 ### azure-cli-diff-site

-This site just works as the same way as the command line tool:
+This site works the same way as the command line tool:

 ![azure-cli-diff-site](assets/azure-cli-diff-site.gif)